jump-dev/Dualization.jl/docs/src/manual.md

 ### MOI compact form and duality

 An equivalent formulation for conic duality explicitly constrains variables into cones.
-The implicit version can be achieved with the above formulation (MOI standard form) by considering `A_i` that are projections onto some of the canonical axis.
+The implicit version can be achieved with the above formulation (MOI standard form) by considering the `A_i` that are projections onto some of the canonical axis.

-The explicit constraints on variable convey additional strutuctural information that can be exploitex by some solver.
-Therefore MOI includes the method `add_constrained_variables` for such purpose.
+The explicit constraints on variables convey additional structural information that can be exploited by some solver.
+Therefore, MOI includes the method `add_constrained_variables` for such purpose.
 These constraints are special because they are created together with the corresponding constrained variables.
-Therefore each variable can only belong to one of such.
+Hence, each variable can only belong to one of such.

 Next, we precisely define the *MOI compact form* and present their respective dual problems.
 The reader will notice that the models are more verbose than the MOI standard form, but actually the solvers receives fewer constraints and slack variables are avoided.
-Consequently, the dual will have fewer variables.
+Consequently, the dual will have fewer variables and fewer constraints.

 #### Minimization problem in MOI compact form